exercism/elm/exercises/concept/luigis-luscious-lasagna/.docs/instructions.md

 Create a function to work out what time the lasagna will be ready.
 To make the code simple and expressive you should use a `let` expression.

+Define the `remainingTimeInMinutes` function that takes two parameters and has a let expression as its body.
+The first parameter is the number of layers in the lasagna, and the second parameter is the number of minutes since you starting cooking.

-Define the `expectedMinutesInOven` constant (in the `let` part of the `let` expression) to check how many minutes the lasagna should be in the oven.
+Define `expectedMinutesInOven` (in the `let` part of the `let` expression) to check how many minutes the lasagna should be in the oven.
 According to the cooking book, the expected oven time in minutes is 40:

 ```elm
 expectedMinutesInOven
     --> 40
 ```

-Define the `preparationTimeInMinutes` constant (in the `let` part of the `let` expression) that takes the number of layers you added to the lasagna as a parameter and returns how many minutes you spent preparing the lasagna, assuming each layer takes you 2 minutes to prepare.
+Define `preparationTimeInMinutes` (in the `let` part of the `let` expression) that takes the number of layers in the lasagna as a parameter and returns how many minutes it takes to prepare the lasagna, assuming each layer takes 2 minutes to prepare.

 ```elm
 preparationTimeInMinutes 3
     --> 6
 ```

-Define the `remainingTimeInMinutes` function (in the `in` part of the `let` expression) that takes two parameters: the first parameter is the number of layers you added to the lasagna, and the second parameter is the number of minutes since you starting cooking.
-The function should return how many minutes are left until the lasagna is finished, which is the sum of the `preparationTimeInMinutes` and the `expectedMinutesInOven` minus the number of minutes since you starting cooking.
+Return how many minutes are left until the lasagna is finished (in the `in` part of the `let` expression), which is the sum of the `preparationTimeInMinutes` and the `expectedMinutesInOven` minus the number of minutes since you starting cooking.

 ```elm
 remainingTimeInMinutes 3 10